blockservice/echoin/docs/validator.rst

     height: 271
 }

-cmt_declareCandidacy
+ec_declareCandidacy
 --------
 Allow a validator to withdraw.
 All staked tokens will be returned to delegator addresses.
-Self-staked CMTs will be returned to the validator address.
+Self-staked ECs will be returned to the validator address.
 Signed by validator address.

 **Parameters**